 It was so easy to make, anyone can make it, and you can customize the magnet board to any decor!

--12 x 12 square of thin plywood, it should be about the thickness of the picture frame glass, which is about 1/8 inch.
+- If you dont have the glass to the frame you could use a 12 x 12 square of thin plywood.
+(It should be about the thickness of the picture frame glass, which is about 1/8 inch.
 I bought mine at Michaels for a couple of bucks.
-This place sells them individually and Amazon sells them in a pack of 6.
-(This would make a lovely gift and you could cut the wood down to fit any frame...)
+This place sells them individually and Amazon sells them in a pack of 6.)

-Magnets (I used these.
-They are so tiny and strong!
+- Magnets (I used these.
+They are so tiny and strong!- Don't waste your time w/ the cheap magnets from the craft store.)

 First, coat one side of your wood with a thick coat of magnetic paint and allow to dry the appropriate amount of time according to the directions.
 I sprayed mine in a box to help contain the mess.